gwynethguo/deribit-kafka-orderbook/README.md

 ## Thought Process

 My first approach was to use one WebSocket for each instrument.
 However, looking at the possibility of having a large number of instruments for BTC/USD options (1000+ instruments), I changed my implementation to use one WebSocket instead.
 I also thought that having only one connection might make the program slower.
 However, I also noticed that the changes for each instrument (different expiry date, price strike, and type) doesn't happen so frequently.
-Therefore, I think using one WebSocket should be able to produce the order book updates into Kafka in real-time to be used for market making, while also keeping the updates available for backtesting trading strategies.
+Therefore, using a few WebSockets should be able to produce the order book updates into Kafka in real-time to be used for market making, while also keeping the updates available for backtesting trading strategies.

 1. **WebSocket Subscription**
    The application subscribes to Deribit order book updates in batches of 50 instruments.
 This ensures efficient subscription without overwhelming the WebSocket connection.